Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Separable coordinate systems and algebraic structure

 \subsection{Prolate spheroidal coordinates}

 We are now applying the similar procedure to prolate spheroidal coordinates $(\xi, \eta)$, defined as \cite{le2019para}

 whereas positive parameter $a$ is the distance between two centers of prolate spheroidal coordinates.
 It is interesting to notice that this coordinate system becomes the spherical one when $a \to 0$ and the parabolic one when $a \to +\infty$.
-Changing $\rho,z$ variables by the prolate spheroidal coordinates ($\xi, \eta$), we represent Equation \eqref{eqn:psi} in the form \cite{le2019para}
+Changing $\rho,z$ variables by the prolate spheroidal coordinates ($\xi, \eta$), we represent \Eref{eqn:psi} in the form \cite{le2019para}